Create free cross-stitching patterns at doitms.com

 4.1 Choosing The Appropriate Floss Palette

 If you’re a beginner, we recommend you use a hand-dyed 100% cotton six-strand floss to make your cross-stitch design look incredible.
-Brands included in the options are DMC, Madeira, Anchor, Rosace, Bestex, CXC, Gamma, Lã Paratapet 100gr (for Arraiolos patterns), and PNK Kirova.
+Brands included in the options are DMC, Madeira, Anchor, Rosace, Bestex, CXC, Gamma, Lã Paratapet 100gr (for Arraiolos patterns), Omega, and others.

 In the generator, you’ll be able to adjust the number of colors chosen too, as well as enter the nametag of each to complete your pattern.